Lea Michele Rocks Tiny Bikini During Tropical Honeymoon With Zandy Reich

 “It [was] a moment to say how fortunate I am that this amazing man is choosing to spend the rest of his life with me,” Lea stated.

-Following the wedding, Lea and Zandy’s guests were enjoying cocktails and hors d’oeuvres while they sneaked away for some alone time together for their first few moments as husband and wife.
+Following the wedding, Lea and Zandy’s guests enjoyed cocktails and hors d’oeuvres while the newlyweds snuck away for some alone time together for their first few moments as husband and wife.

 The pair reportedly ate some grilled cheese, fries, and enjoyed champagne before rejoining their guests.
-Michele said her I dos with her close friend, and former Glee co-star, Jonathan Groff at her side as her “man of honor,” while Reich had his brother, Spencer, as his best man for the special day.
+Michele said her I do’s with her close friend, and former Glee co-star, Jonathan Groff, at her side as her “man of honor,” while Reich had his brother, Spencer, as his best man for the special day.

 Fans can see more of Lea Michele’s honeymoon photos by following her on Instagram.